-Cleaning is very easy after cooking and the softness is suitable for children.
-First, silicone is flexible, soft and non-stick.
-One of the best and most available cooking vessels you should consider is stainless steel.
-Not only can you cook a wide variety of dishes, but it also preserves approximately 60 to 70 percent of the nutrient content of foods.
+Cleaning up after cooking is a breeze and the softness of the material makes it suitable for children.
+Silicone is a great option as it is flexible, soft and non-stick.
+Stainless steel is one of the most widely available cooking vessels and it is a great choice.
+Not only can you cook a variety of dishes, but it also preserves up to 70 percent of the nutrient content of foods.

 However, avoid buying stainless steel utensils that are polished with chrome or nickel, as they can be hazardous to your health.
 Cast iron is another strong and durable metal that can be used for cooking.
 When cooking food in cast iron cookware, small amounts of iron seep out, which is actually beneficial for our health.
 However, if you have an iron overload in your body, it's best to avoid using such utensils.

 Modern cast iron cookware comes with a secure coating to reduce iron leaching; these utensils are also more durable and easier to care for.
 Glassware is one of the safest kitchen utensils you can use for cooking as it is a non-reactive material, meaning it does not release any harmful elements into foods being cooked or absorb any nutrients from food.
 The only limitation associated with glassware is that it is mainly used for microwave cooking.
 Brass utensils are excellent for preserving the optimal way to keep most of the nutrients intact in the food being cooked.

 The only drawback or inconvenience of using these utensils is cleaning them, since special care must be taken when washing them.
 Also, do not cook food in brass utensils if the food is too acidic in nature.
 Bronze utensils tend to keep approximately 97 percent of the nutritional quotient of foods intact.
 However, be aware of any tin or nickel that may be added to these utensils, as it can cause health risks.